Jang-woo-AnnaSoft/execution-state-preflight/README.md

 Tool selection accuracy is never going to hit 100%.
 Wrong picks are inevitable, so the first job is a structure where a wrong pick doesn't reach execution.

 `confirmToolNameMatchesIntent` compares what the user called the action (`c2`) against the tool that was selected (`c3`).
 Anything other than an explicit `{ approved: true }` stops here — a hook that returns `undefined`, throws, or omits the field is not approving.
 Silence is not approval.

+**This hook is model-based judgment, not code verification.** Whether an action really is this tool is decided from the tool's description, which is prose.
+The hook can be wired to an LLM, a name-matching rule, or a lookup table, but none of those is a deterministic check, and a wrong pick among several tools that could all do the job still gets through.
+Treat Gate 1 as mitigation belonging on the principle side rather than as something the code proves — the specification puts tool selection under residual risk for exactly this reason.
+Gate 2 is where deterministic counting happens.

 ```json
 {